bilkoh/stranger-ttys/posts/security-onion-ip-rep-solarwinds.md

 I pinged between two host within my network.
 One that was added to our sunburst iprep list, and the other to the testing iprep list.
 And this is what my alerts page looks like:
 ![test iprep alerts](/images/security-onion-proxmox-open-vswitch/4-iprep-alerts.png)

-### Leveraging Threat Intel to give us better alerts
+### Leveraging Threat Intel
-There are Threat Intel database like, [CINS Score](http://cinsscore.com/), that use their resources to develop ips of bad actors and publish them for free.
+There are Threat Intel databases like, [CINS Score](http://cinsscore.com/), that use their resources to develop ip lists of bad actors and publish them for free.
 See: `http://cinsscore.com/list/ci-badguys.txt`

-We can add more reputation lists and alerts, as we did above, to keep our networks safer and improve visability over our networks.
+So I urge you to add more reputation lists and alerts, as we did above, to keep your networks safe and improve visability.

 ### What's next?
 Not sure.
 Just writing as I go along.
 Will update soon.